pay-now/paynow-woocommerce/README.md

-# Paynow WooCommerce Plugin
+# Paynow Payment Gateway Plugin for WooCommerce

-This plugin supports WooCommerce 2.2 and higher.

 To access Paynow API please contact our support at kontakt@paynow.pl.

 ## Installation
 1. Download plugin from Github repository to local directory as zip.
 2. Unzip locally downloaded file
-3. Create zip archive of woocommerce-gateway-paynow.zip
+3. Create zip archive of woo-paynow.zip
 4. Go to the Wordpress administration page
 5. Go to `Plugins`
 6. Use `Add new` option and point the archive containing the plugin (created in step 3)